ashwagzabani/Project-Managment/README.md

 #### To Start Server inside front-end folder
 `npm start`

-Now, you can visit the Project-Managment website on `https://localhost:3000/` and visit the mngoose server on `https://localhost:5000/`.
+Now, you can visit the Project-Managment website on `https://localhost:3000/`.Also, you can visit the mngoose server on `https://localhost:5000/`.